PaulRaUnite/dsl_lab1/README.md

 - [x] create data structure for regular expression syntax tree;
 - [x] function to parse expression into AST;
-- [x] create data structure for non-deterministic automata;
+- [x] create data structure for non-deterministic automaton([NDFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton));
-- [x] create function that transforms regular expression AST into automata;
+- [x] create function that transforms regular expression AST into automaton;
-- [x] create an application that receives the representation of regular expression and some word and checks whether the word satisfies the regexp condition.
+- [x] create an application that receives the representation of regular expression and some word and than checks whether the word satisfies the regexp condition.
-- [x] create data structure for deterministic automata;
+- [x] create data structure for deterministic automaton([DFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton));
-- [x] create algorithm for determinization(with removing of dead-end and unreachable states);
+- [x] create algorithm for determinization(with removing of unreachable states);
-- [x] create algorithm for minimization(reduction)
+- [x] create algorithm for [minimization](https://en.wikipedia.org/wiki/DFA_minimization).

 ## How to install and run

 Clone/download the repository and execute `python lab1_app.py`.
-There is no external dependencies, only standard types and type annotations.
+There is no dependencies of external libraries, only standard types, type annotations and local packages.

 It works on `python3.6`, so please use the same or newer version.